This post may contain affiliate links. Please read our disclosure policy.

 • Chef’s Knife.
 One of my most prized kitchen tools.
 It makes chopping a breeze.

 • Mixing Bowls.
-These are stackable for easy storage, and they work great for this recipe.
+These are stackable for easy storage and work great for this garbanzo bean salad.

 • Measuring Spoons.
 I love how easy these are to store and clean.

-A simple Chickpea Salad with feta, cucumber and bell peppers.
-Fast, healthy and filled with bright Mediterranean flavors, it's a perfect lunches or side!
+A simple chickpea salad with feta, cucumber, and bell peppers.
+Fast, healthy, and filled with bright Mediterranean flavors, it's a perfect lunch or side!

 Prep: 25 minutes